yosh1/lets-not-be-arrested/README.md

 JavaScript will be prevented from working by deleting these codes.

+### Result
+The result will look like [this](https://github.com/yoshi1125hisa/lets-not-be-arrested/blob/master/app.js).

 ## Do not expose yourself to JavaScript damage

 ### Disable JavaScript in your browser